• Image field 46

 for jobs with similar pay; otherwise, more tax than necessary

-may be withheld, and this extra amount will be larger the greater
+may be withheld, and this extra amount of tax withheld will be

 one Form W-4.
 Withholding will be most accurate if you